pentandra/lifepreserver/items/static/blog/a-social-business/index.md

 [^goodforsociety]:

     It is thanks to research that the Internet and this post have been brought to you today.
-A better question might be, "Is this _post_ good for society?"
+A better question might be: is this _post_ good for society? :satisfied:\

 [^shareholders]:

     This is one reason we have been so careful in the selection of our shareholders.